What are my rights?

 Representatives may find that some banks will question their authority.
 Anecdotally, these kinds of agreements are most readily accepted when there’s a strong relationship between the family and the financial institution.

-You might want to talk to your bank and service providers, with your representative, before you prepare an agreement.
+You might want to talk to your bank and service providers, with your representative, before you prepare a representation agreement.
 If they’re hesitant, you can remind them that there are specific laws that make these valid legal documents in BC.
 In this way, they’re no different from powers of attorney.

 “I have a client, Marta, who is in the early stages of Alzheimer’s.
 She can still make simple choices like what to eat for lunch.
 But basic arithmetic confuses her.
 When her doctor explains medical procedures, she can’t understand.
 Marta is no longer capable of signing an enhanced representation agreement.
 But in my opinion, she can sign a standard representation agreement.
 She can choose someone she trusts to help her make decisions.”